codemecurtis/sealions-evening-review-sessions/README.md

-# Sea Lions Review Sessions
+# Sea Lions Evening Review Sessions

 The purpose of this repo is to allow a leader or group of leaders to meet with a group of people in the evening to help solidify a learning competency that you may not understand fully.